proste/evgena/README.md

-:construction: project is in early stage of development, come back in July for hopefully functional version :construction:
+:construction: project is in an undefined stage of development, come back in July (of your favorite future year) for hopefully functional version :construction:

 # Evolutionary GENerated Adversarial examples #